Filing a Complaint

-- What is my role in the discplinary process after I file a complaint?
+- What is my role in the disciplinary process after I file a complaint?
 You are not responsible for "prosecuting" or presenting the case.
 You may be asked to meet with a hearing officer to provide additional information, answer any questions the hearing officer may have about the incident, and/or testify in a hearing.
 If you choose not to be involved in the disciplinary process once you have filed a complaint or report, the process will continue if there is sufficient information.
 In some cases, there may not be sufficient information to sustain charges.
-Please understand that the process, and perhaps the outcome, might be more powerful if you choose to participate.

 - May I have a support person with me?
 You may have a support person with you throughout the process.
 The person serves in an advisory and supportive role, and may not speak for you.
-Your support person should not also be a witness in the case.
+Your support person cannot be a witness in the case.
 For more information, please review our Advisor Information page.

 - Am I required to attend a hearing of the accused student?
 We strongly encourage the complainant to participate fully in the disciplinary process, including attending a hearing of the accused if necessary.
-If you are unable to attend a hearing, you may provide a statement to be read and/or given to the board members or hearing officer at the hearing.
-However, without the information you provide, the charges may not be sustained.
-If you are uncomfortable with attending a hearing, we may be able to make arrangements so that you will not be in the same room or be required to interact face-to-face with the accused.
+If you are unable to attend a hearing, you may provide a written statement.
+If you are uncomfortable with attending a hearing, please ask to speak with your hearing officer.
+There may be options available that address your concerns, such as testifying from a separate room.
 The accused student will have the right to ask questions of you, but the hearing officer or board coordinator can determine how this will occur.
 We make great effort to keep the questioning from being done in an inappropriate manner and to make the environment feel as safe as possible.

 - Can I choose to stop the process from happening?
 That depends on the nature of the allegations.
 In some cases, you can choose to stop the process.
 In some others, if there is an issue of safety for you or members of the OSU community, the university may have to take action, even if you do not want it to.
 You may discuss your concerns and preferences with the hearing officer who is handling the case and/or the Director.